Why Preparing for Ayahuasca Ceremonies Matters

 - All street/recreational drugs

-- Marijuana (the longer without it the better)
+- Marijuana (the longer you abstain, the better)

 - Any form of sexual activity, including solo.

-- Chilies, or other hot and spicy foods
+- Chilies and other hot or spicy foods

 - Cured meats